roseTech/storycoder.dev/The_Secret_Sea_Meadow/The_Secret_Sea_Meadow_Story.md

+---
+Author: Noctiluca
+License: CC BY-NC-SA 4.0
+Coding Level: simple
+Coding Ideas: sum, division, modulo, time
+Story Content: children, animal, water, friendship, adventure Story Genre: fantasy, children
+---

+# The Secret Sea Meadow

-Chapter 1 - The Secret Sea Meadow 🌿
+## Chapter 1 - The Secret Sea Meadow 🌿

 This is the story, about Xayah, Yago and Zuri.
 Xayah was adventurous orca girl, Yago a lovely octopus 🐙 boy and Zuri an inspiring jellyfish hermaphrodite.
 They